jrottenberg/ffmpeg/README.md

 You can install the latest build of this image by running `docker pull jrottenberg/ffmpeg:${VERSION}-${VARIANT}` or `docker pull ghcr.io/jrottenberg/ffmpeg:${VERSION}-${VARIANT}`.

+For the latest FFmpeg version on Ubuntu LTS, you can use: `docker pull jrottenberg/ffmpeg:latest` or `docker pull ghcr.io/jrottenberg/ffmpeg:latest`.

 This image can be used as a base for an encoding farm.

 ## Builds / Avaliabvle Docker Containers